fmarino-412/ServerlessFlowBench/readme.md

 Authentication files related to user's active services required to run the application (the ones used in the development process were excluded using `.gitignore` file for privacy related reasons).

 ### Amazon Web Services
-A file named `credentials` is required [`serverless_functions/aws/.aws`](serverless_functions/aws/.aws), it should containt AWS account access key and secret.
+A file named `credentials` is required [`serverless_functions/aws/.aws`](serverless_functions/aws/.aws), it should contain AWS account access key and secret.
 This file has the following structure:

 ```
 [default]